What you will take away from this lesson

 - change_summary

 - Short label on each version explaining what happened.
-"Initial version" for v1, "Content updated via MCP" for agent updates, "Reverted from v{N}" for reverts.
+"Initial version" for v1, your own words on a targeted edit, "Content updated via MCP" for a whole-body replacement, "Reverted from v{N}" for reverts.

 - Editor share